 Kayla holds over 6 years of experience in the rehab space, including in-house content management at a leading treatment center.
 She believes addiction and mental health issues are universal human experiences that can serve as important entry points onto a path toward self-realization and well-being.

-When you’re in your darkest moment, the last thing you should have to worry about is whether help will be there when you call.
-Yet recent changes to funding for the 988 Suicide & Crisis Lifeline have left many wondering if this life-saving resource still be there when people need it most.
+When you’re in your darkest moment and in emotional distress, the last thing you should have to worry about is whether help will be there when you call.
+Yet recent changes to funding for the 988 Suicide & Crisis Lifeline have left many wondering if this life-saving resource will still be there when people need it most.

-The short answer is yes: 988 is still active and available 24/7.
-But the longer story involves budget cuts that could affect how quickly you get help and what kind of support is available, especially for communities that already face higher needs—and—barriers to mental health care.
+The short answer is yes – 988 is still active and available 24/7.
+However, the longer story involves budget cuts that affect how quickly you get help and what kind of support is available, especially for communities that already face higher needs and barriers to mental health care.

 Robert Gebbia, CEO of the American Foundation for Suicide Prevention explains:

-Suicide remains a serious public health concern in the U.S.,1 and we know from research that certain groups have higher risk, including veterans and LGBTQ+ youth.
-This is why these groups have dedicated services within the 988 Suicide and Crisis Lifeline, where uniquely trained counselors help prevent suicide in these disproportionately impacted populations.
+Suicide remains a serious public health concern in the U.S., and we know from research that certain groups have higher risk, including veterans and LGBTQ+ youth.1 This is why these groups have dedicated services within the 988 Suicide and Crisis Lifeline, where uniquely trained counselors help prevent suicide in these disproportionately impacted populations.

-The news comes at a time when suicide rates among LGBTQ+ youth are a clear concern: The Trevor Project estimates that more than 1.8 million LGBTQ+ young people (ages 13-24) seriously consider suicide3 each year in the U.S., and at least one person attempts suicide every 45 seconds.
+The news comes at a time when suicide rates among LGBTQIA+ youth are a clear concern: The Trevor Project estimates that more than 1.8 million LGBTQ+ young people (ages 13-24) seriously consider suicide each year in the U.S., and at least one person attempts suicide every 45 seconds.2

-While the lifeline itself remains operational, defunding affects the system’s ability to meet increasing demand.
-This doesn’t mean 988 is shutting down, but it does mean fewer resources for hiring staff, training specialized counselors, and expanding outreach programs.
+While the lifeline network itself remains operational, defunding specialized services affects the system’s ability to meet increasing demand.
+This doesn’t mean 988 is shutting down, but it does mean fewer resources for hiring staff in call centers, training specialized counselors, and expanding outreach programs.

 Unfortunately, funding cuts rarely affect everyone equally.
-According to the American Foundation for Suicide Prevention, “Certain populations uniquely at risk continue to be underrepresented in suicide research and face disproportionate inequities in accessing the care,4 support, and services needed to improve mental health and prevent suicide.”
+According to the American Foundation for Suicide Prevention, “Certain populations uniquely at risk continue to be underrepresented in suicide research and face disproportionate inequities in accessing the care, support, and services needed to improve mental health and prevent suicide.”4

 The communities most likely to feel the impact include:

-These funding reductions create staffing shortages, which lead to longer response times and reduce how effectively the Lifeline can help during crises.
+These funding reductions create staffing shortages, which lead to longer response times and reduce how effectively crisis helplines can offer support services during crises.

 Here’s what you might experience:

-The broader concern is that without adequate mental health crisis support, more people may end up in emergency rooms or encounters with law enforcement—exactly the situations 988 was designed to prevent.
+The broader concern is that without adequate mental health crisis support, more people may end up in emergency rooms or have increased encounters with law enforcement—exactly the kinds of situations 988 was designed to prevent.

 Many communities also have local crisis hotlines, mobile crisis teams, and walk-in crisis centers.
 Your local 211 service (dial 2-1-1) can help you find nearby mental health resources and crisis support options.

-Mental health advocates nationwide are actively responding to the threat of funding cuts to the national suicide hotline.
+Mental health advocates nationwide are actively responding to the funding cuts to the National Suicide Hotline.
 Leading organizations have issued press releases and public statements urging Congress and the White House to restore and expand funding, emphasizing that access to crisis services is a matter of life and death for vulnerable communities.

 Advocates stress that mental health is a bipartisan issue.
-“Suicide prevention is about risk, not identity,”5 says Jaymes Black, CEO of The Trevor Project.
-But Black also reminds affected communities that not all hope is lost:
+“Suicide prevention is about risk, not identity,” says Jaymes Black, CEO of The Trevor Project.5 But, Black also reminds affected communities that not all hope is lost:

 I want to be clear to all LGBTQ+ young people: This news, while upsetting, is not final.
 And regardless of federal funding shifts, The Trevor Project remains available 24/7 for anyone who needs us, just as we always have.6